Institute for Social Justice

 1. Benefit to VCSE organisation

-We are looking for a clear sense of how the research and insights generated will benefit the VCSE organisation and through that support social justice.
+We are looking for a clear sense of how the research and insights generated will benefit the VCSE organisation and through that support social justice or health inequalities.
 This might be through evidencing impact, developing best practice, expanding delivery, changing strategies or more.

 We will support projects where there is a good match with appropriate York St John research expertise and interest.
 We are looking for openness to partnerships and genuine connections between academic and community partners.
 Potential for ongoing collaboration and joint outputs will be advantageous.